culture

 We love Spanish traditions and try to join in as much as possible, but we also hold onto some of our South African customs.

-The blending of traditions makes for a fun and memorable holiday, especially when we share it with our local Spanish friends.
+The blending of traditions makes for a memorable holiday, especially when we share it with our local Spanish friends.

 A family in red Christmas clothing in front of a tv with a digital fireplace and their two dogs.